 Color Me In: Exploring Existentialism Existence of Women in the Unfathomable Universe

-Each of us was asked by Frances Guichard, the curator for this exhibit, to
+Each of us was asked by Frances Guichard, the curator of this exhibit, to

-I attempted to address the six common themes, "Existentialism," they are not all taken up by every existentialist thinker, and they are not entirely consistent with one another.
-But that’s life, right?
-The six common themes found in existentialism are: Existence precedes essence, Life is absurd, Alienation, Nothingness and Death, Fear, Dread, Anxiety, and
+I attempted to address the six common themes, "Exis," initialism, and" the," which are not all taken up by every existentialist thinker and are not entirely consistent.
+But that's right.
+The six cLifen themes found in existentialism are: Existence precedes essence, Life is absurd, AlienaLife, Nothingness and Death, Fear, Dread, Anxiety, and

 Freedom.